hollepat/arimaa/README.md

 ### Todo

-1. Threads --> real time hours interactin with game
+1. Threads --> real time hours interaction with game
 2. Add Game Logic
 3. Save Game --> write state of board to file and use function to recreate
 4. Player to Player/ PC to Player options
-5. Set Position of Pieces
+5. Set Position of Pieces???

 ### Rules